Research Foundation History

 The San José State University Research Foundation is one of the oldest nonprofit corporations in the California State University system.
 It was founded on December 6, 1932 as “The San José State College Corporation.”

-That year, the Research Foundation's first project was the construction of the original football stadium.
-Franklin Roosevelt's Works Progress Administration provided the labor, then U.S. Senator James Duvel Phelan contributed the land, and materials were contributed by our students and what was then San José State College.
+As its first project, the Research Foundation managed the 1933 construction of the original Spartan football stadium.
+President Franklin Roosevelt's Works Progress Administration provided the labor, then U.S. Senator James Duvel Phelan contributed the land, and funds for materials were contributed by our students and what was then San José State College.

 The Research Foundation's second large project during the Depression years was the reacquisition of the land at the corner of Fourth and San Fernando Streets from the City of San José, which had constructed its Carnegie Library there.
 At that same corner today stands the new Dr. Martin Luther King, Jr. Library , a joint project of San José State University and the City of San José.
 A state-of-the-art facility, the library opened its doors in August of 2003, the first cooperatively run library in the nation.